All About Landscape Architects

 Time Management: Managing one’s own time and the time of others.

 - Landscape Architect

 - Sustainable Landscape Architect

 - Project Landscape Architect

-In 2016, there was an estimated number of 24,700 jobs in the United States for Landscape Architect.
+In the United States, there were 24,700 jobs for Landscape Architect in 2016.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Landscape Architect by 2026.
-There will be an estimated 1,900 positions for Landscape Architect per year.
+The BLS estimates 1,900 yearly job openings in this field.